jackdesert/whatwasthatword/README.md

 TODO
 ----

+  NOTES:  first click on "my" issues page reload instead of REDIS_CLIENT.lrem
+  * Fix bug where deleting a word change
+    - where / is / my / coat
+    - delete "my"

   * Clean Python
   * Great README
-  * Fix bug where deleting a word change
   * Adapt to run via systemd
   * Better organization of README
+  * Get items to show up in order they were typed in

   * Play mp3 inline